 This pattern sets up a vicious cycle of irritation which is hard to break; and even harder to treat.

 JOIN THE K9 PACK: Click here to subscribe to our weekly newsletter for fun, facts, and exclusive promotional deals you'll only get via email.

-If your dog is constantly itching & scratching or biting his skin, it might be time for serious medical intervention.
+If your dog is constantly itching, scratching or biting his skin, it might be time for serious medical intervention.
 Apoquel is often prescribed by veterinarians for dogs allergies, but what are the side effects of Apoquel for dogs?